nem0-97/Team-A/README.md

     module.exports={
       "mongo":{
         "uri" :<your mongodb server uri>
+      },
+      "login":{
+        "sessionSecret":<whateveer string you want>
       }
     }

    Next to setup the backend run `npm install` from the backend directory to install required node modules.
+   The backend requires a certificate to be able to run since it uses https.
+You can seet this up by running:

+   $ openssl req -nodes -new -x509 -keyout server.key -out server.cert

+   You can then just follow the prompts to make the certificate.

   To start the backend run the command `npm start` from the backend directory.